 You probably want to share a moment with a lot of your guests, and the reception is the best time for us to capture that.
 Candids with friends, group shots with a close family, dance battles…you name it!

-What we usually like to do is set aside 20 minutes for couple’s photos right after the ceremony, when you’re the most excited and haven’t smiled your face muscles into submission yet.
+What we usually like to do is set aside 20 minutes for couple’s photos right after the family and bridal party portraits after the ceremony.
+Or if you’re doing a first look, then right after that we’ll take couples portraits.
 You’ll be a bundle of genuine emotion and that’s what you’ll want to remember.

 We also like to set aside a few minutes later in the evening, around sunset, to take advantage of the lighting and grab some intimate couples shots.
 Sometimes this will mean pulling you out of the reception for about 10-15 minutes.
 If you would rather party without being interrupted though, we completely understand.

 When it comes to the reception, warm ambient lighting (i.e. string lights, candles, etc.) gives you a timeless, intimate and natural look in your images.
 Colorful uplighting is fun to get down to on the dance floor, but at other times it’s more distracting and unflattering than helpful.